 • SS178 About how long would it take to get from your home to the nearest bus stop if you walked?
 (Adapted from NEWS B20 (14))

-Distance to Nearest Facility = Straight line or network distance to the centroid of the nearest store or hardware store.
+Distance to Nearest Facility = Straight line or network distance to the centroid of the nearest transit stop.